Infinite-size density matrix renormalization group with parallel Hida's algorithm

 \section{Conclusions}

 In this study, we investigated a parallel iDMRG method applied to 1D quantum systems with a large unit cell.
 This parallel iDMRG is based on Hida's iDMRG~\cite{Hida:JPSJ65} for 1D random quantum systems and a variant of McCulloch's wavefunction prediction~\cite{0804.2509}.
-The numerical efficiency of our parallel iDMRG was demonstrated for the spin-1/2 Heisenberg model on the Kagome cylinder YC8.
-Using truncation errors proposed in this work, we succeeded in obtaining correct observables, including the ground state energy per site, bond strength on nearest neighbor spins, and spin-spin correlation functions and their correlation lengths with the number of renormalized states $m$ up to $2800$, approximately a third (sixth) of the number of renormalized states in Ref.~\citen{Yan03062011} ( Ref.~\citen{PhysRevLett.109.067201} ).
-The wavefunction prediction sped up the Lanczos methods in the our parallel iDMRG by approximately three times.
+The numerical efficiency of our parallel iDMRG was demonstrated for the spin-1/2 Heisenberg model on the YC8 kagome cylinder.
+Using the truncation errors proposed in this work, we succeeded in obtaining correct observables, including the ground-state energy per site, the bond strength on nearest-neighbor spins, and spin-spin correlation functions and their correlation lengths with the number of renormalized states $m$ up to $2800$, approximately a third (sixth) of the number of renormalized states in Ref.~\citen{Yan03062011} (Ref.~\citen{PhysRevLett.109.067201}).
+The wavefunction prediction increased the speed of the Lanczos methods in the our parallel iDMRG by approximately three times.
 This effectively reduced the numerical cost of the iDMRG.

 Several remarks are in order.
 First, Hida's iDMRG is intimately related to the real-space parallel DMRG~\cite{PhysRevB.87.155137}.
-Figure \ref{diagram3-8.eps} shows the entire picture of the real-space parallel DMRG, starting from Hida's iDMRG, where the diagrams, including overbraces and arrows, have the same meaning as shown in Fig.~\ref{fig:Hida_idmrg} and Fig.~\ref{fig:parallel_idmrg}.
+Figure \ref{diagram3-8.eps} shows the entire picture of the real-space parallel DMRG, starting from Hida's iDMRG, where the diagrams, including overbraces and arrows, have the same meanings as those in Figs.~\ref{fig:Hida_idmrg} and \ref{fig:parallel_idmrg}.
 The region shaded in green is identical to Hida's iDMRG.
 In the procedures shown in Figure \ref{diagram3-8.eps}, the initial MPS is no longer needed to start parallel DMRG calculations.

-Second, the physical background of wavefunction prediction in the iDMRG is understood well from the viewpoint of 2D classical vertex models.
-By applying the quantum--classical correspondence discussed in Ref.~\citen{JPSJ.79.044001}, we can easily find that our parallel iDMRG algorithm is also applicable to analyses of 2D classical vertex models with arbitrary periodic structures along only the horizontal (vertical) direction.
+Second, the physical background of wavefunction prediction in the iDMRG is understood well from the viewpoint of two-dimensional classical vertex models.
+By applying the quantum--classical correspondence discussed in Ref.~\citen{JPSJ.79.044001}, it can be easily shown that our parallel iDMRG algorithm is also applicable to analyses of 2D classical vertex models with arbitrary periodic structures along only the horizontal (vertical) direction.